-You can use the ActiveCaptain mobile app to update the device software (Updating Software with the ActiveCaptain App, page 18).
+You can use the ActiveCaptain mobile app to update the device software (Updating Software with the ActiveCaptain App, page 24).

-You can also use the Garmin Express desktop app to update your chartplotter software (Loading the New Software on a Memory Card Using Garmin Express, page 178).
+You can also use the Garmin Express desktop app to update your chartplotter software (Loading the New Software on a Memory Card Using Garmin Express, page 186).

-This device supports up to a 32 GB SD memory card, formatted to FAT32 with speed class 4 or higher.
+This device supports up to a 32 GB memory card, formatted to FAT32 with speed class 4 or higher.
 Use of an 8 GB or larger memory card with speed class 10 is recommended.
+An 8 GB memory card is included with GPSMAP 8x10/8x12/8x16 models.